Infineon/mtb-example-psoc6-qspi-readwrite/README.md

 Use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
 For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

-<mark> Add the below Note for relevant CEs only, like PSoC 6 MCU based.
-Remove this note for others.

 > **Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice – once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
 See [KBA231071](https://community.infineon.com/docs/DOC-21143) to learn about this and for the workaround.

 </details>